Article

 What Should You Do If You Encounter a Bear in Big Bear Lake?

-- Make yourself look larger by raising your arms
+• Make yourself appear larger by raising your arms or jacket.

-- If the bear approaches, stand your ground and use bear spray if needed
+• If the bear approaches, stand your ground and use bear spray if available.

 Frequently Asked Questions